-This ROLE member is a host(HOST) that accesses the K2HR3 system REST API server, and is a host by on-premises and a virtual computing(Virtual Machine) managed by IaaS(OpenStack, etc.).
+This ROLE member is a host(HOST) that accesses the K2HR3 system REST API server, and is a host by on-premises and a virtual computing(Virtual Machine) and Podd(Conatiners) managed by IaaS(OpenStack, kubernetes).

 The IP address(and etc) information of the host(HOST) is registered as a member of ROLE.

-ROLE member registration can be automatically registered in conjunction with launch of IaaS(OpenStack) Virtual Machine which the K2HR3 system cooperates with.
+ROLE member registration can be automatically registered in conjunction with launch of OpenStack Virtual Machine or kubernetes Pods(Containers) which the K2HR3 system cooperates with.

-The ROLE member’s *HOST is automatically deleted from the ROLE in conjunction with the deletion of Virtual Machine by IaaS(OpenStack).
+The ROLE member’s *HOST is automatically deleted from the ROLE in conjunction with the deletion of Virtual Machine of OpenStack or Pods(Containers) of kubernetes.
 In addition, USER can manually register/delete ROLE member’s HOST using the K2HR3 Web Application.

 POLICY-RULE of the K2HR3 system defines methods and types of access to RESOURCE.